Our 6 Favorite Ways to Use Coconut Oil for Beauty

 Disclaimer: The information contained on this site is general in nature and for informational purposes.
 It is not meant to substitute for the advice provided by your own physician or other medical professional.
 None of the statements on this site are a recommendation as to how to treat any particular disease or health-related condition.
 If you suspect you have a disease or health-related condition of any kind, you should contact your health care professional immediately.
 Please read all product packaging carefully and consult with a healthcare professional before starting any diet, exercise, supplementation or medication program.
 Cosmetic products have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent disease. read less

-Now, here are our favorite ways to use it:
+Here are our 6 favorite ways to use coconut oil.

 Before you spend money on a product designed to remove makeup, consider using coconut oil to do the trick.
 You can use a cotton ball and just a bit of oil and use it to wipe eye makeup off.